spex-lang/spex-lang.github.io/src/tutorial.md

   2. That the specification is being checked is referring to it being parsed, scope- and type-checked;
-  3. Before the tests start we make sure that the system under test is up and running by checking if a helathpoint endpoint is returning a 200 response code.
+  3. Before the tests start we make sure that the system under test is up and running by checking if a health endpoint is returning a 200 response code.
 The health endpoint is assumed to be `/health` by default, but can be changed with the `--health` flag;
   4. The tests start, in this case we didn't find anything interesting.
-We can see that the test generated 49 `addPet` operations, which all succeded, and 51 `getPet` which all returned 404 not found;
+We can see that the test generated 49 `addPet` operations, which all succeeded, and 51 `getPet` which all returned 404 not found;
   5. We do see that `getPet` didn't get proper coverage properly, i.e. it always returned 404;